jonathanbell/qt-stock-watch/README.md

 1. Add [DataTables](https://datatables.net/) to main dashboard.
 1. Some Google charts are not displaying depending on the stock symbol.
 Fix this.
 1. Heroku(?) or Questrade(?) expire the tokens when you wouldn't expect them to expire.
 Need to find the cause of this as it's a big crux to a well working app.
+See Issue #1: <https://github.com/jonathanbell/qt-stock-watch/issues/1>